Camping on the beach between Coral bay and Exmouth. A great activity to do in Exmouth for the week.

 What is the best month to go to Exmouth?

-Exmouth is lovely most of the year, but we’d say the best month is July or August.
-You’ll get to swim with whale sharks and humpback whales.
-Also, you’ll see the wildflowers in bloom in the Cape Range National Park.
+Exmouth is lovely most of the year, but we’d say the best month is June or July.
+You might get to swim with whale sharks and/or humpback whales.
+Also, from the end of July, you can see the wildflowers in bloom in the Cape Range National Park.

 Is it better to stay in Coral Bay or Exmouth?